Ricky-Lin/ENGG-1340-project/README.md

 3. It is assumed that the system can only handle some commonly used currencies (e.g., HKD, USD, RMB, YEN, EURO, GBP, KRW, etc.)

 Input specifications:
-The program requires the inputs of different data types, like string, double, which are subject to different functions.
+The program requires the inputs of different data types, like int, double, which are subject to different functions.

 Compilation instructions:
 Use this command line to compile main.cpp.